ryantd42/NY-Legislative-Git/2023/S1050B-2023/bill.md

   January 9, 2023
   ___________

- Introduced  by  Sen.  COONEY -- read twice and ordered printed, and when printed to be committed to the Committee on Higher Education -- recom- mitted to the Committee on Higher Education in accordance with  Senate Rule  6,  sec.
-8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+ Introduced  by  Sens.
+COONEY, GALLIVAN, JACKSON, SEPULVEDA, WEBB -- read twice and ordered printed, and when printed to  be  committed  to  the Committee on Higher Education -- recommitted to the Committee on High- er  Education  in  accordance  with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported favorably from said  committee,  ordered to  first  and  second report, ordered to a third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the education law,  in  relation  to  allowing  pharmacy technicians  to  practice  in  any pharmacy under the supervision of a pharmacist